systbiol/reports/2016_February/constitution.md

 ### Bylaw 9.
 Presidents' Award Committee

-> This bylaw was voted in at the 2015 council meeting in Brazil

 #### Section 1.
 Function

 The Committee shall select the winner of the Presidents' Award For Lifetime Achievement.
 The Presidents' Award is given at intervals of at least 3 years to a person (or persons) notable for their past service to the Society.